CHSR-FM 97.9

 News update:

-• There were no new cases of COVID-19 reported in New Brunswick yesterday afternoon.
+• New Brunswick Public Health reported eight new cases of COVID-19 yesterday afternoon.

 Play